trustRootOrg/sdk/docs/attestation-flow.md

 ## Attestation Verification Flow

 The verification flow is a sequential process with conditional checks.
 Agent A rejects the interaction if any step fails (e.g., attestation is invalid, revoked, expired, or proposal is invalid).
-The flow adapts based on whether the system is in the guardant period (Trusted Root) or post-guardant period (DAO with resolver).
+The flow adapts based on whether the system is in the guardant period (Trusted) or post-guardant period (DAO with resolver).

 ### 1. Validate Autonomous Agent Attestation
 - **Purpose**: Confirm Agent B’s identity, code, and runtime environment.